Big Tree (Kiowa leader)

-Big Tree (Kiowa: Ado-ete (ca. 1850–1929), was a noted Kiowa warrior and chief.
+Á:dàuiétd̶è or Big Tree (ca. 1850–1929), was a noted Kiowa warrior and chief.
 He was a loyal follower of the fighting chiefs party (led by Satank, Satanta, and Guipago), and conducted frequent raids upon other tribes and white settlers, often being associated with Tsen-tainte ("White Horse").

-Born in Kiowa territory (possibly present-day Oklahoma), Big Tree, along with the Kiowa, was forced onto a reservation at Fort Sill in present-day Oklahoma by the Medicine Lodge Treaty Council in 1867.
+Born in Kiowa territory (possibly present-day Oklahoma), Big Tree, along with the Kiowa, was forced onto a reservation at Fort Sill in the Indian Territory by the Medicine Lodge Treaty Council in 1867.
 He began leading raids against white settlers near the reservation and across the Red River in northern Texas.
-In 1870, Big Tree purportedly led a raid on Fort Sill in Indian Territory, but gained his notoriety from the Warren Wagon Train Raid the following year.
+In 1870, Big Tree purportedly led a raid on Fort Sill in Indian Territory, but gained his notoriety from the Warren Wagon Train raid the following year.
 Big Tree was arrested days later, along with Satanta and Satank, and tried for murder in Jacksboro, Texas.
 They were the first American Indian chiefs to be tried in civil court.